 5. Keep a win list.

-As you progress through your career, keep a running list of your accomplishments.
+As you progress through your career, keep a running list of your professional accomplishments.
 These can be any size at all so don’t be stingy.
 Even small victories should be recorded.
 If possible, keep back-up evidence in a file as well.
 For example, if you receive a nice letter from a client complimenting your service, make a copy for your records.
 This is the kind of thing that can help keep you motivated in the future when you’re feeling down.

 This list is also a great tool to pull out during performance reviews and job interviews.
 You can reference specific endeavors and projects you successfully completed, and you can offer details on how your work impacted the business.
 Plus, while you’re updating your resume, you can look at the list to get inspiration for the accomplishments you want to highlight.
 This helps make your resume more powerful and demonstrative of your capabilities.